ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 The `replaces` data field includes the message ID of the message to edit/replace.
 The message included in the body is a replacement for the message with the replaced message ID.
+If the same message is placed more than once, the `replaces` data field refers to the message ID of the first instance of the message.
+This allows maximum correlation of different version of the same message, even if the receiver was not privy to all of the original versions.

 Here Bob Jones corrects a typo in his original message: